 The Cachuma Count

 Tuesday, 27 December 2016 will be our 18th consecutive Cachuma count.
-We see between 113 and 150 species on count day.
-But in 2010 we counted 160 species.
+We see between 113 and 150 species on count day but in 2010 we counted 160 species.
 We cover only about 60% of the count circle, and we hope to cover more.
 All assignments for organizing the count will be shared and we will continue to have support from Mark Holmgren.
 Some assignments will have a person focused on them as follows.
-Peter Schneekloth will coordinate route assignments, Cruz Phillips will handle access issues, Sheri Lubin will collect and compile the data, Kate McCurdy will coordinate Sedgewick access and dinner meeting plans.
+Peter Schneekloth will coordinate route assignments and address some administrative tasks, Cruz Phillips will handle access issues, Cruz and Kate will collect and compile the data, Kate McCurdy will coordinate Sedgewick access and dinner meeting plans.
+Alex Abela will continue as the formal count Compiler and will submit data to Audubon.
 The compilation dinner will begin at 5:00 pm at Sedgwick Reserve.
 Written directions to Sedgwick Reserve are on page 1 of the count data form; a map and directions may be printed from here: Directions to Sedgwick Ranch and map

 The center of the circle is a point on Happy Canyon Road approximately 7 miles NE of highway 154.
 (The coordinates of the 15-mile diameter circle center are 34.65010 -119.95160 WGS 84) .